bosstwobread/Resume/README.md

 # Main Projects

 ## State street SQL Server Reporting Services 2023.5-2025.2
-- Responsibility: team leader
+- Responsibility: Tech leader
 - Help established and maintained the complex reporting system for State Street Registry Business Unit for daily fund operations and data reconciliation
 - Manage the codebase for SQL Server reporting service project including SQLs and Reports which are used to implement complex business requirements and calculation logics, such as recursive algorithms
 ![reports](https://github.com/bosstwobread/Resume/blob/main/Resource/State%20street1.jpg "reports")

 ## Hengtian.net core architecture 2022.2-2023.4
-- Responsibility: Served as Scrum master
+- Responsibility: Scrum master
 - Company-level architecture, providing a fundamental framework for projects of the company
 - Based on Dapr's microservice architecture, it is encapsulated for the company's business scenarios and optimizes the development process